-With tough market conditions and soaring spot rates, shippers need to always focus on finding ways to maximize carrier acceptance rates to keep their products moving and their customers happy.
-There are many areas.
-However, you can improve to ensure that carriers pick up your freight from improving your supply chain operations’ internal operations to how you treat drivers.
+Shippers need to always focus on finding ways to maximize carrier acceptance rates to keep their products moving and their customers happy.

 Here are some of the best strategies to make your freight stand out: